-'''

 lpr -Pprintername

-'''

 The lprsetup program uses an internal numbering scheme from 0 to 99.
 The next available number is the default name.
 You can choose the default by pressing the Return key or by entering any other alphanumeric name that is appropriate.
-The lprsetup program always assigns at least two printer synonyms: the default number and 'lp default number', plus any others you specify.
-If the default number were 1, the two names would be '1' and 'lp1'.
-This printer could then be identified with 'lpr -P1' or 'lpr -Plp1'.
+The lprsetup program always assigns at least two printer synonyms: the default number and lpdefault number, plus any others you specify.
+If the default number were 1, the two names would be 1 and lp1.
+This printer could then be identified as follows:

+lpr -P1

+'''

+lpr -Plp1

+'''

 If you have only one printer or are entering the first of many printer names, the first name will have a printer number of 0.
 This is recognized as your system's default printer and will have an additional name of 'lp'.
 This means if you use the lpr command without specifying a specific printer this is the one it will use.
 If this is the first printer connected to your system or a new printer added to an existing print system, create names that do not conflict with existing printer names.
 Ask your network administrator for the names of the remote printers on the network.

-11.4.1.2 Printer Type
+10.5.1.2 Printer Type

 The printer type corresponds to the product name of the printer, such as the LN03 laser printer.
-If you are using the lprsetup program, printers are listed by type and only those supported by Digital are listed.
+If you are using the lprsetup program, printers are listed by type and only those supported by Compaq are listed.
 These printers have some default values already included in the setup program.